Salinger Privacy

 Not-so-free stuff: We have a more detailed (but still awesome and plain language) guide to The Privacy Act in a Nutshell.
 You can grab the guide on its own, or with our recorded webinar explaining the proposed reforms, in our Privacy Act Reforms Bundle.

 Plus of course our flagship privacy compliance online training module.
-Choose your jurisdiction: the Australian Privacy Act; NSW privacy laws; or NEW: Victorian privacy laws.
+Choose your jurisdiction: the Australian Privacy Act; or Stated-based privacy laws in NSW, Victoria, Queensland or WA.

 You can see examples in this 90 second video, showcasing how our online privacy compliance training has been customised for different organisations, and your options for hosting, monitoring and reporting on staff progress.